User charges policy

 Email - [email protected]

 Services provided to the event industry are based on avoidable cost.

 Avoidable costs are costs that would be avoided by an agency if the good or service were not provided.
 The event industry is not being charged for overhead costs that would have been incurred anyway in running the non-commercial activities of an agency.

 9. Sponsorship of major and special events

-The waiving or reduction of user charges for major and special events effectively represents the Government providing sponsorship to the event.
+When the government waives or reduces user charges for major and special events, it effectively represents government sponsorship of the event.

-It is appropriate that Government's support for an event is recognised by the event organiser.
-The Department of Premier and Cabinet will liaise with event organisers regarding the recognition of Government support, including use of logos.
+The event organiser should acknowledge the government's support.
+The Department of Premier and Cabinet will liaise with event organisers regarding acknowledgement of government support, including use of logos.